MvvmFx/InterwayDocs/README.md

 - Fetch Wisej dependency from NuGet

 __N.B. - Run Wisej samples (web and standalone) from [NuGet](https://www.nuget.org/packages/Wisej/) - you don't need to install Wisej.__

+### Release mode build
+When you build the solution in __Release__ mode, at the root level there will be an __Outputs__ folder.
+On this folder there are 3 folders with ready to run versions:
+- WebSite - Wisej web site IIS ready
+- WebStandalone - Wisej web site packed into a desktop .exe file
+- WinForms - Windows Forms desktop application

 ## What is Wisej?